Unobtainiumrock/kubernetes-agentic-swam-yc-hackathon/README.md

-# Kubernetes Demo Environment with Kind.
+# Kubernetes Demo Environment with Kind

 This repository contains infrastructure as code to create a medium complex Kubernetes environment using Kind (Kubernetes in Docker) for demonstrating pod failures, node crashes, and various chaos engineering scenarios.